jakestanley/jacodemon/Readme.md

 ## Configuration

-### Script variables

-- This can now be configured in app
-- Deprecated: Update `config.json` accordingly.
-Currently the script is not resilient to missing values.

 ### Playlist format (CSV)

 I worked with ChatGPT to come up with a format that works for mods where a list of maps is provided and when one is not.